10 Free SEO Resources for 2023

 Bing, Yahoo Search and Duck Duck Go are all very well, but we all know that if your site isn’t coming up at the top of Google search results, you are going to be missing out on a huge chunk of traffic, leads and sales.

-(Google does, after all, completely dominate search engine usage, with around 93% of all searches being carried out using it).
+Google does, after all, completely dominate search engine usage, with 91.6% of all searches currently being carried out using it (source: Statcounter).

 So it’s important to listen to what Google say about how to ensure good search rankings — and helpfully, they have a LOT to say in very own free search engine optimization starter guide.

-It’s a ‘straight from the horse’s mouth’ resource for improving your site’s performance on Google — and one that’s not to be overlooked!
-Even if you already know quite a lot about SEO, you may find information in there that is new to you.
+This guide is a ‘straight from the horse’s mouth’ resource for improving your site’s performance on Google — and one that’s not to be overlooked!
+Even if you already know quite a lot about SEO, you may find information in it that is new to you.

 As a bare minimum, you should be adhering to all the guidelines contained within this guide.